- What is a 4-H Club? The Official Definition

 Being in a 4-H club provides important opportunities for youth to learn subject matter and life skills while working with a caring adult and other youth.
 Once youth are 4-H members, they become eligible for a variety of benefits of belonging to 4-H, including awards, trips, special events, etc. Of course, it's meant to be fun for the kids and the leaders too!

 4-H has lots to do no matter what you're interested in or where you live.
-Membership in a 4-H club is offered to all youth, ages 5-19, on an age-appropriate basis, without regard to race, color, sex, religion, national origin, disability, political beliefs, sexual orientation, marital or family status.
+Membership in a 4-H club is offered to all youth, ages 5-19, on an age-appropriate basis.
+Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, gender, religion, national origin, disability, political beliefs, sexual orientation, gender identity, marital or family status and is an equal opportunity employer.

 Standard 4-H clubs involve youth, ages 9-19, and focus on in-depth learning of one or more projects.